tcklpl/ismr3dv/README.md

 ## Manually

 First you'll need to configure the enviroment for the server, the model can be found at `./.env.model`.
 You'll need to copy this file to `./.env` and configure what is needed.
 You can compile the server and the visualizer on any order you like.
-> Before compiling, make sure that all required packages are installed for each project.
-If you just downloaded it you can install them with `npm install` on each project.

 To compile the server:
 ```